alexandre-touret/rest-apis-versioning-workshop/README.md

 * A Configuration server which centralizes all the configuration files

 The Bookstore IAM is composed of:
-* A mock server which provides JWT token with appropriate roles and information
+* A mock server which provides JWT token with appropriate roles and information.

 ### :straight_ruler: Stack
 Here is a summary of the stack used in this workshop for this architecture: